Why your website needs HTTPS

 - Financial costs.
 HTTPS was too complex and costly to implement for some.
 Large strides have been made across many hosting providers who now bundle HTTPS into their hosting offerings by default, often at no additional cost.
 Let’s Encrypt, a relatively new and novel certificate authority, first began offering free certificates (which they still do) and then made it easy to automatically renew those certificates, helping to ease the burden and cost of implementation.

-We’ll cover each of these in more detail in the follow-up article that will help guide you on how to make the move to HTTPS.
+We cover each of these in more detail in part two that will help guide you on how to make the move to HTTPS.

 To revisit Google’s announcement: